awsdocs/aws-security-hub-user-guide/doc_source/securityhub-pci-controls.md

 The reverse is also true\.
 If you create a domain within a VPC, it cannot have a public endpoint\.
 Instead, you must either [create another domain](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/createupdatedomains.html) or disable this control\.

-See the information on migrating from public access to VPC access in the [https://docs.aws.amazon.com/opensearch-service/latest/developerguide/vpc.html](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/vpc.html)\.
+See [Launching your Amazon OpenSearch Service domains within a VPC](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/vpc.html) in the *Amazon OpenSearch Service Developer Guide*\.

 ## \[PCI\.ES\.2\] Elasticsearch domains should have encryption at rest enabled<a name="pcidss-es-2"></a>